 - Law for Property Services 2

 - Leaving Certificate Grade 06/H7 or above in 5 leaving certificate subjects or equivalent OR

-- A full QQI Level 5 or Level 6 Certificate in a Business Discipline equivalent OR
+- A full QQI Level 5 or Level 6 Certificate in a Business Discipline or equivalent OR

 - Other relevant experience/employment (3 years) having reached the age of 19.
 Adjudicated on a case by case basis.

-The following progression routes have been discussed by CDETB with SCSI and DIT:
+The following progression routes have been discussed by CDETB with SCSI and TU Dublin:

 On completion of the apprenticeship programme, learners may be eligible to apply for year 2 of the following degree courses:

-- BSc (Ord) Auctioneering, Valuation and Estate Agency (Full-time) DIT
+- BSc (Ord) Auctioneering, Valuation and Estate Agency (Full-time) TU Dublin

 On successful completion of the apprenticeship, one can apply for a PSRA licence and be employed in a range of roles in auctioneering, estate agency and property management organisations.
 A person may also decide to do further study with a view to specialise.

 Students can access the The Jobs Advice Hub .
 Graduates can subscribe to ‘CCOC college jobs register’ and CCOC Alumni LinkedIn for up to date vacancies and networking.